lmlimasd/exercise_SQL_AdventureWorks_db/README.md

 ### Overview of the data

 The AdventureWorks databases are sample databases that were published by Microsoft to show how to design a SQL Server database.
 AdventureWorks database contain the data warehouse sample.
-The tables used in this exercise are belong to the Sales and Product categories (ER diagram Figure 1).
+The tables used in this exercise are belong to the Sales and Product categories (ER Diagram).
 The data is contained in  **AdventureWorks.db** SQLite database.
 For most information about the database visit the [repository](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/adventure-works) of author or original documentation [here](https://dataedo.com/download/AdventureWorks.pdf).

 ### AdventureWorks ER Diagram for  sales and product categories

 <p align="center"><img src="Figures/Fig1.png"
-     alt="Markdown Monster icon"  width="1000" />
+     alt="Markdown Monster icon"  width="800" />